laygond/Lidar-Obstacle-Detection/README.md

 ### Dataset
 The `environment.cpp` contains two sections:
 - simpleHighway: uses simulated Point Cloud Data which is generated on the spot by `lidar.h`
-- cityBlock    : uses real Point Cloud Data
+- cityBlock    : uses real-world Point Cloud Data stored at `data/pcd`

 ### Helper Functions
 Processing functions for filtering, segmenting, clustering, boxing, loading, and saving pcd are coded as [function templates](http://www.cplusplus.com/doc/oldtutorial/templates/) to process any type of PCD: PointXYZ, PointXYZI, etc.